 Through educational outreach and events, we hope to help inspire a better understanding and appreciation of dogs, dispel damaging myths, encourage responsible ownership practices, and offer practical adoption and rescue opportunities.

-This Web site is dedicated to my English Bulldogs Rosie and Riley and to all dogs who continue to be brave and loving.
+This Web site is dedicated to my English Bulldogs Rosie (rest her soul), Riley, and POTUS and to all dogs who continue to be brave and loving.

 Community Action Team